Song Seung-hyun: 2014–2024: Continued solo activities, new agency, and retirement

 In 2016, Song was announced to be joining the cast of the web drama 'Detective Alice 2'.

 On 24 December 2019, FNC announced that Seung-hyun would depart the group when his contract expires on 31 December to focus on his acting career.

 In 2020, Song Seung-hyun signed a new contract with acting agency 'Wooridle Company'.

-In February 2024, Song announced his retirement from the entertainment industry and leave Korea to live a new life.
+In February 2024, Song announced his retirement from the entertainment industry and his desire to leave South Korea to live a new life.